 There is only one way that oral cancer is treated: oral surgery.
 Your doctor will remove the cancerous section of your mouth and then you will begin radiation therapy or chemotherapy to destroy the other cancerous cells in your body.

-If you have additional questions about oral cancer in Klamath Falls, Oregon, that were not included in this blog, please feel free to call 541.887.3305 at your earliest convenience and talk to your dentist, Dr. Dr. Clint Guttman and Dr. Marcus Peterson, or a member of our dental team.
+If you have additional questions about oral cancer in Klamath Falls, Oregon, that were not included in this blog, please feel free to call 541.887.3305 at your earliest convenience and talk to your dentist, Dr. Dr. Clint Guttman, or a member of our dental team.
 We are happy to help you!